MIC-DKFZ/semantic_segmentation/README.md

         └──Model                            # Name of the used Model └──experiment_overrides          # Parameters that have been overwritten and differ from the baseline └──Date                       # Date as unique identifier
-                  ├── checkpoints/          # if checkpointing is enabled this contains the best and the last epochs checkpoint
+                  ├── checkpoints/          # If checkpointing is enabled this contains the best and the last epochs checkpoint
-                  ├── hydra/                # contains hydra files
-                  ├── validation/           # optional (only when model is validated) - contains testing results ├── event.out...          # Tensorboard log
+                  ├── hydra/                # Contains hydra config files ├── testing/              # (Optional) only when model is tested - contains testing results ├── event.out...          # Tensorboard log
-                  ├── main.log              # logging
+                  ├── main.log              # Console logging file
-                  └── hparams.yaml          # resolved config
+                  └── hparams.yaml          # Resolved config
 ````

 Since [Tensorboard](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html#run-tensorboard)